-Section 4 Required Materials for Courses
+Section 4 Required Materials for Courses policy 5045

-The district will provide or make available to students such safety equipment and attire as may be required by law, specifically including appropriate industrial-quality eye protective devices for courses of instruction in vocational, technical, industrial arts; chemical or chemical-physical classes that involve exposure to hot molten metals or other molten materials; milling, sawing, turning, shaping, cutting, grinding, or stamping of any solid materials; heat treatment, tempering, or kiln firing of any metal or other materials; gas or electric arc welding or other forms of welding processes; repair or servicing of any vehicle; caustic or explosive materials, or laboratory classes involving caustic or explosive materials, hot liquids or solids, injurious radiations, or other similar hazards.
-Other required materials for specialized courses, such as musical instruments and reeds, paints and other art supplies, and technological equipment shall also be provided.
+The district will provide or make available to students such safety equipment and attire as may be required by law, specifically including appropriate industrial-quality eye protective devices for courses of instruction in vocational, technical, industrial arts; chemical or chemical-physical classes that involve exposure to hot molten metals or other molten materials; milling, sawing, turning, shaping, cutting, grinding, or stamping of any solid materials; heat treatment, tempering, or kiln firing of any metal or other materials; gas or electric arc welding or other forms of welding processes; repair or servicing of any vehicle; caustic or explosive materials, or laboratory classes involving caustic or explosive materials for specialized courses, such as musical instruments and reeds, paints and other art supplies, and technological equipment shall also be provided.
 Building administrators are directed to assure that such equipment is available in the appropriate classes and areas of the school buildings, teachers are directed to instruct students in the usage of such devices and to assure that students use the devices as required, and students have the responsibility to follow such instructions and use the devices as instructed.

-Section 5 Lockers
+Section 5 Lockers policy 5036

 Each high school student will be assigned a locker.
 Students must use their own lockers and are not to share lockers with other students for safety reasons.
-It is recommended that the locker be secured with a combination lock.
-Students will be provided a lock upon request.
+It is required that the locker be secured with a combination lock.
+Students will be provided a lock.
 Students are responsible for maintaining a clean locker and may be assessed a fine for damage to lockers.
 In accordance with the Health Policy listed on the school website, there should be NO food or beverage stored in school lockers.